prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-5-persisting-data-via-prisma.md

 ## Try It Out

-Awesome, you're ready to open up the playground and buy a few things!
+Awesome, you're ready to open up the playground and create a draft!
 If all goes well, good job!
 If not, no worries, there's a lot of integration pieces in this chapter where something could have gone wrong.
 If after reviewing your steps you still don't understand the issue, feel free to open up a [discussion](https://nxs.li/discussions) asking for help.

 ## Wrapping Up